 * Candid photography shows lovely, beautiful moments, where your subject looks extremely comfortable.
 It shows people indulged happily in activities and are carrying their most original expressions.

 * A Candid Image shows, where your subjects are and what are they doing.

 * Expressions are in the most natural form and can be related to the appropriate ritual and tradition.

-In short a candid image speaks for itself and conveys a story.
-But the sniper generation do not really understand the exact meaning and motive behind capturing these images.
-They have been wrongly instructed by their managers to stand at a corner and start clicking portraits with expressions.
-It's not exactly their fault of holding a long lens and capturing subject from a distance, the fault is in the sheep approach, that started in the west and is blindly implemented everywhere.
+In short, a candid image speaks for itself and conveys a story.
+But the sniper generation does not really understand the exact meaning and motive behind capturing these images.
+They have been wrongly instructed by their managers to stand in a corner and start clicking portraits with expressions.
+It's not exactly their fault for holding a long lens and capturing the subject from a distance, the fault is in the sheep approach, which started in the West and is blindly implemented everywhere.

 Can candid photography be done without a long lens?

 Absolutely.
-You need to be close to your subject and use a wide angle lens (50 mm or less).
-The photographer has to stand at a distance of approximately two-four meter and has to click photos, without making subject conscious/uncomfortable.
+You need to be close to your subject and use a wide-angle lens (50 mm or less).
+The photographer has to stand at a distance of approximately two-four meters and has to click photos, without making the subject conscious/uncomfortable.

 How can that be done?

 * A photographer should not be unknown to the subject and should be considered friendly.

 * Photographers should be aware of the thin lines and should give personal space to the subject.